pwilmart/fasta_utilities/README.md

 ![Ensembl Main GUI window](/images/Ensembl_edited_2.jpeg)

-**Filtering the proteome list and processing options.** The left list of proteomes can be filtered bases on species names or taxonomy numbers.
-The searching is not case sensitive and does an "in" test.
+**Filtering the proteome list and processing options.** The left list of proteomes can be filtered based on species names or taxonomy numbers.
+The searching is not case sensitive and does a simple "in" test.
 Substrings will return results and the general idea is to make the left list a little shorter so the species of interest can be found more easily.
 The downloaded databases will be compressed.
 During decompression, common contaminants can be added from a specified contaminants FASTA file.
 Sequence reversed decoys can also be added.
 The two check box options are independent and both can be checked.

 ![Ensembl Main GUI window](/images/Ensembl_edited_3.jpeg)